usdaud/algotradinglib.github.io/en/pedia/s/sentiment_analysis_tools.md

 ## 3. TextBlob

 TextBlob is an open-source library for processing textual data.
-It provides a simple API for diving into many common natural language processing (NLP) tasks, including [sentiment analysis](../s/sentiment_analysis.md).
+It provides a simple API for diving into many common [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) tasks, including [sentiment analysis](../s/sentiment_analysis.md).
 TextBlob's sentiment analyzer returns a polarity (ranging from -1 to 1) and subjectivity (ranging from 0 to 1) score for each text.

 - **Website:** [TextBlob](https://textblob.readthedocs.io/en/dev/)
 - **Key Features:**